Chrismis79/JavaScript-III/README.md

 * Read the instructions found within the file carefully to finish the challenges.
 * Remember to un-comment the objects and console logs to test your work at the bottom of the page.

+Describe the biggest difference between .forEach & .map.

+What is the difference between a function and a method?

+What is closure?

+Describe the four rules of the 'this' keyword.

+Why do we need super() in an extended class?